looker-open-source/looker_content_observer/README.md

 For example, I have a Dashboard with 3 tiles (New Users by Signup Date, User Demo - Age, and Product Data):
 ![Sample Dashboard](/action_api_testing/action_screenshots/action_example_3.png)

 I can use the *Schedule Delivery* to trigger the custom Action, called **"Email Combined CSV as Single Excel File"** and asks users to input in an e-mail address as well as a name for the Excel File.
 ![Schedule Action](/action_api_testing/action_screenshots/action_example_1.png)

-Users will then get an email with an Single Excel FIle:
+Users will then get an email with a single excel file whose name is defined by the inputs from the "Name of Excel File" form defined within Looker:
 ![Sample Email](/action_api_testing/action_screenshots/action_example_2.png)
 **Note**: I am using the gmail SMTP but any SMTP service can be used.